 Are you still with me?

-…that your product page is for meeting your customer’s needs.
+…that your product page is for meeting your buyers’ needs

-…that your visitor comes to your page full of distrust
+…that your visitors come to your site full of distrust, and

-…and that your visitor feels no obligation to buy from you…
+…that your visitors feel no obligation to buy from your store.

 You can start to optimize your page.

 And when you do, here’s a good rule of thumb.

 Assume you know nothing about your potential customers

 Yes, that’s right.
 Harvest all the research you need about your customers.

 Once you start the eCommerce conversion optimization campaign, shelve it in the corner.

 Because all that research can’t tell you how your visitors will behave when they land on your test pages.